MCModderAnchor/TACZ/readme.md

     <a href="https://tacwiki.mcma.club/zh/">Wiki</a>
 </p>

-Timeless and Classics Guns Zero is a gun mod for Minecraft NeoForge 1.21.1.
+Timeless and Classics Guns Zero Foxified is a port of a TACZ gun mod for Minecraft NeoForge 1.21.1.

 ## Notice